anybox/anybox.recipe.odoo/README.rst

   repository is registered as an addons directory.

 Repositories are updated on each build according to the specified revision.
-You have to be careful with the revision specification.
+You must be careful with the revision specification.

 Buildout offline mode is supported.
 In that case, update to the specified revision is performed, if the VCS allows it (Subversion does not).